Focus on the People and Issues that Inspire You Most

 PYCL 0550 - Contemporary Clinical Interventions+ (3 credits)

-This course focuses on an understanding of critical psychological, academic, and socioeconomic issues when working with children, adolescents, and adults in school settings.
-Topics covered include substance abuse, suicide, violence, teen pregnancy, and other issues affecting the well-being and academic success of students.
+This course focuses on counseling strategies in school settings.
+Topics covered include substance abuse, suicide, violence, self-harm, suicidal ideation, teen pregnancy, and other issues affecting the well-being and academic success of students.
 Primary and secondary prevention strategies will be examined for suitable school-based interventions.
-Prerequisite: PYCL 0502.
+Prerequisite: PYCL 0503.

 PYCL 0560 - Appraisal & Evaluation in School Counseling (3 credits)

 This course covers basic measurement concepts, test content and purpose, psychometric properties, administration, and scoring procedures.
 Frequently used tests of aptitude, interest, achievement, and personality are reviewed.
 Issues involved with standardized and non-standardized assessment of achievement, educational diagnostic tests, and vocational interest tests are examined from the school counseling perspective.
-Issues of ethical test use and use with culturally diverse students are also addressed.
-Prerequisite: PYCL 0507.
+Issues of ethical test use and use with all students are also addressed.
+Prerequisite: PYCL 0507

 PYCL 0571 - Ethical, Legal, and Professional Issues for School Counselors+ (3 credits)

 This course covers standards for ethical, legal, and professional conduct in counseling.
 It considers ethical and legal decisions that school counselors must make.
-Case examples, current federal and state laws/statutes, ethical codes, and standards on assessment, diagnosis, practice, and placement data are discussed in relation to counseling a variety of populations in multiple settings.
-Prerequisite: PYCL 0503.
+Case examples, current federal and state laws/statutes, ethical codes, and standards on assessment, diagnosis, practice, and placement data are discussed in relation to counseling students.
+Prerequisite: PYCL 0503

 PYCL 0585 - Psychology of Exceptional and At Risk Children (3 credits)